Rockabilly: Late 1950s and decline

 In the summer of 1958 Eddie Cochran had a chart-topping hit with "Summertime Blues".
 Cochran's brief career included only a few more hits, such as "Sitting in the Balcony" released in early 1957, "C'mon Everybody" released in October 1958, and "Somethin' Else" released in July 1959.
 Then in April 1960, while touring with Gene Vincent in the UK, their taxi crashed into a concrete lamp post, killing Eddie at the young age of 21.
 The grim coincidence in this all was that his posthumous UK number-one hit was called "Three Steps to Heaven".

 Rockabilly music enjoyed great popularity in the United States during 1956 and 1957, but radio play declined after 1960.
 Factors contributing to this decline are usually cited as the 1959 death of Buddy Holly in an airplane crash (along with Ritchie Valens and the Big Bopper), the induction of Elvis Presley into the army in 1958, and a general change in American musical tastes.
 The style remained popular longer in England, where it attracted a fanatical following right up through the mid-1960s.
-A fusion genre, swamp rock, emerged in the in this time period, which fused rockabilly with soul music, country, swamp blues and funk, exemplified by artists such as Creedence Clearwater Revival and Tony Joe White.

 Rockabilly music cultivated an attitude that assured its enduring appeal to teenagers.
 This was a combination of rebellion, sexuality, and freedom—a sneering expression of disdain for the workaday world of parents and authority figures.
 It was the first rock 'n' roll style to be performed primarily by white musicians, thus setting off a cultural revolution that is still reverberating today.
 "Rockabilly" deviance from social norms, however, was more symbolic than real; and eventual public professions of faith by aging rockabillies were not uncommon.